The Function and Use of Cosmetic Ingredients

 Functional Ingredients are inactive ingredients that are used as a vehicle to apply cosmetics to the skin.
-The majority of cosmetic products consist of Functional ingredients, which gives the product texture, spreadability, and it’s specific form.
+The majority of cosmetic products consist of Functional ingredients, which gives the product texture, spreadability, and its specific form.
 Examples might include cream, lotion, or gel.

 Performance (Cosmeceutical) Ingredients are active ingredients that cause change to the skins appearance.
 These are the ingredients in cosmetics that actually benefit the skin directly.

 Cosmetic companies are governed by the FDA (Food and Drug Administration) in regards to product labeling.
 Companies must list their name, the location and address of the distribution point, and the ingredients contained in each product.
-Ingredients are always listed in descending order of quantity contained, and is helpful for safety reasons, especially concerning allergies.
+Ingredients are always listed in descending order of quantity contained, and are helpful for safety reasons, especially concerning allergies.

 Functional and Performance ingredients can be broken down into eight basic categories.

 Water benefits cosmetic products by helping spread the product and mix other ingredients in the solution.
 It also replenishes moisture into the skin, which is vital considering water makes up the majority of our skin cells.

 Emollients aid in the spreadability of the product and also helps to keep the product in place.
 It lubricates the skin and fills in the gaps to provide a smooth skin appearance.